How my son turned me into a Vegetarian?

-...because I was tired of lying to my 4-year-old son.
+..because I was tired of lying to my 4-year-old son.
 Lying every day.
-Lying whenever he asked me a question.
-I felt like a cheat and the biggest hypocrite who ever inhabited this world.
+Lying whenever he asked me the question.
+I felt like a cheat and the biggest hypocrite.

-I am 35 now and it's not the first time it has struck me.
-But I ate, ate heartily, applauding praises to the chef or to mum, whoever cooked those tender spicy delicious sumptuous chicken delicacies or mutton varieties.
+I feel like a living example of an OXYMORON- A meat-eating sensitive person.
+LOOKING BACK.
+I am 35 now, and it's not the first time it has struck me.
+But I ate, ate heartily, applauding praises to the chef or to mum, whoever cooked those tender, spicy, delicious sumptuous chicken delicacies or mutton varieties.
 I was a slave to my palate and traded guilt for taste and hit it under the cover of ‘everybody else is doing it.
-Me alone can't do anything about it.’
+I alone can't do anything about it.’
 Point taken.
 Traded.
 Done.
 Leg piece of chicken goes down the throat with delight.
 Yummy!!!

 My daily chant for my son.
 And then came the big question- ‘Mum, do chicken grow on trees?’.
 I said, ‘No. We get it from the shop.’

 ‘Then do we kill them and eat?’

 Silence...one long silence and then came the bouncer- ‘But you say that we shouldn't hurt anyone.’
 (He is an avid reader of animals and knows it far too well now that chickens, goats, and fish are living beings.)

 Never before I fell so short of words, I fumbled for an explanation.
 But this time, I had no answer and so didn't Google.
 I avoided the first day it came.
 I distracted him the second time it bounced at me.
 I lied the third time and post that I have kept lying.